Transcript Key

 800.621.7440 / 312.263.0456

-The academic calendar consists of two 16-week semesters and one 8-week semester.
+The academic calendar year consists of two 16-week semesters and one 8-week semester.
 A special 20-week term exists outside the regular 16-week semester in fall and spring.
-Additional terms (18-week, 14-week, 8-week, 4-week) may exist within the full semester.
+Additional terms may exist within the full semester.
 In Summer, a 10-week and two 5-week summer terms will also exist in addition to the traditional 8 week summer term.
 Student can enroll in the same course more than once in a semester by utilizing the shorter additional terms.

 Course Numbering System